Aggravated Speeding Chicago Attorneys

 Aggravated speeding is driving 26 miles per hour or more over the posted speed limit.
+It is a very serious moving violation.
 Aggravated Speeding is a misdemeanor offense.
 Aggravated Speeding can either be a Class A Misdemeanor or a Class B Misdemeanor.
 See 625 ILCS 5/11-501.

 How do I know if my Aggravated Speeding ticket is a Class A or Class B Misdemeanor?